-Consider the following questions in order to focus your current business goals:
+Consider the following questions to focus your current business goals:

-• Is the money for stocking up prior to busy seasons?
+- Is the money for stocking up before busy seasons?

-Before you even set out, remember that banks are high-risk averse and small business are the definition of high-risk.
+Before you even set out, remember that banks are high-risk averse, and small business is the definition of high-risk.
 Thus, the process for a small business loan is often tedious and drawn out.

-The application requires a number of detailed documents, both business-related and personal.
+The application requires several detailed documents, both business-related and personal.
 Sometimes you will need references from past work experience.

 You will most likely talk to more than one lender.
-In fact, that is recommended in order to find the best rates and terms.
+That is recommended to find the best rates and terms.
 Overall, the experience can be seen as a combination of applying to a university and car shopping.

-Also show how you have personally invested into your business.
+Also, show how you have personally invested in your business.
 This tells the bank that you are serious and believe your company will thrive.

 As you look for banks, remember that a loan is binding.
 Always read the fine print and ask questions on anything you are unsure about.
 Do some research and prepare your questions beforehand.
 Consider the following questions for a lender:

-• Do they have any past experience with businesses like yours?
+- Do they have any experience with businesses like yours?